-If a style is assigned, there are two basic options: either, an explicit style is assigned - for instance a specific color - defining the way the model shall be shown, or a "null" style is used, meaning that it is up to the receiving system to determine the way the data is displayed.
+If a style is assigned, there are two options: either, an explicit style is assigned - for instance a specific color - defining the way the model shall be shown, or a "null" style is used as a kind of placeholder, meaning that it is up to the receiving system to determine the way the data is displayed if no other explicit style is assigned .
 As this concept is quite important, it is summarized in the following table:

-Assigned Style Model or model element is displayed none not at all "null" style according to target system preferences (i.e. default colors) explicit style (color) as defined in the STEP file
+Assigned Style Model or model element is displayed none not at all "null" style according to target system preferences (i.e. default system colors) if no explicit styles are found in the subsequent model structure (also see section 4.2.1) explicit style (color) as defined in the STEP file